MooersLab/MooersLab/README.md

 This site contains the public repositories of the Dr. Blaine Mooers Lab, Department of Biochemistry and Molecular Biology, College of Medicine, University of Oklahoma Health Sciences Center, Oklahoma City, Oklahoma, USA.
 My lab determines the structures of biomolecular molecules and their complexes with drugs using mostly [X-ray crystallography](https://en.wikipedia.org/wiki/X-ray_crystallography#Biological_macromolecular_crystallography) and sometimes [small angle X-ray scattering](https://en.wikipedia.org/wiki/Small-angle_X-ray_scattering), a method that does not require crystals.
-We grow crytals using advanced experimental design methods and collect X-ray diffraction data inhouse and frequently at the [Stanford Synchrotron Radiation LightSource](https://www-ssrl.slac.stanford.edu/content/) and sometimes at the four other major light sources in the US.
+We grow crystals using advanced experimental design methods and collect X-ray diffraction data in-house and frequently at the [Stanford Synchrotron Radiation LightSource](https://www-ssrl.slac.stanford.edu/content/) and sometimes at the four other major light sources in the US.
 We also do structure-based drug design using supercomputers.

 We are not computer scientists, but we do write some code from time-to-time.
-We made some software tools to ease the writing of PyMOL scrpts for making molecular images.
+We made some software tools to ease the writing of PyMOL scripts for making molecular images.
-These tools are available for the top 19 text editors and for the Jupyter, Colab, and Rmarkdown notebooks.
+These tools are available for the top 19 text editors and for the Jupyter, Colab, and R Markdown notebooks.
-All of these text editors can make your work lighter and have many wonderful features, but Emacs is our favorite because it is by far the most customizable thanks to Emacs Lisp.
+All of these text editors can make your work lighter and have many wonderful features, but Emacs is our favorite because it is by far the most customizable, thanks to Emacs Lisp.

 The repositories are grouped by category.
 Some repositories are listed in several categories.